 Investigate the issues and write to the person with the outcome

-If it is not possible to adhere to the deadlines indicated above, we will write to the person raising the issues explaining why and providing a new date by which he or she will receive further contact and will:
+If it is not possible to adhere to the deadlines indicated above, we will endeavour to contact you explaining why and providing a new timeframe by which the client will receive further contact and we will:

 At the conclusion of the internal investigation, we will remind clients that they may ask the Legal Ombudsman to investigate, usually within 12 months.